RusherRG/Memefier/README.md

 # Memefier

-> A Chrome Extension which Replaces all the images on a webpage with Memes on the click of a button
+A Chrome Extension which Replaces all the images on a webpage with Memes on the click of a button.
+Just wanted to try making a chrome extension for once.

 ## Setup